-At the occasion of that IoT World Forum 2017 the company also released data from a survey which looked at the success and failure rate of Internet of Things (IoT) projects and initiatives, as well as the conditions for IoT success in times that IoT is increasingly present in the digital transformation strategy journeys of ample organizations.
+At the occasion of that IoT World Forum 2017 the company also released data from a survey which looked at the success and failure rate of IoT projects and initiatives, as well as the conditions for IoT success in times that IoT is increasingly present in the digital transformation strategy journeys of ample organizations.

 Despite the clear growth of mainly Industrial Internet of Things deployments and the staggering predicted growth of Internet of Things endpoints, the Cisco survey found that the majority of IoT projects are failing.

 - 60 percent of IoT initiatives stall at the Proof of Concept or PoC stage.
 That is a lot.
 Yet, it shouldn’t come as a surprise as you’ll read below.

 - 26 percent of the surveyed companies consider their Internet of Things deployments and initiatives as being successful.

 - While 35 percent of surveyed IT executives state that their IoT project was a complete success, only 15 percent of business executives considered the same.
 Yes, indeed, yet another perception gap but how else could it be?